YanPes/YanPes/README.md

 ###  Blog Articles :
 Check out my articles on web tech and web architecture:
 * [Your Guide to Architectural Decisions in Enterprise Development with Module Federation](https://github-readme-stats.vercel.app/api/top-langs/?username=your-github-username&layout=compact&theme=vision-friendly-dark)

+---

+### Book Recommendations :
+* Scary Smart: The Future of Artificial Intelligence and How You Can Save Our World | _Mo Gawdat_
+* The Shallows: How the Internet Is Changing the Way We Think | _Carr_
+* Pragmatic Programmer, The: Your journey to mastery | _Andrew Hunt, David Thomas_
+* Deep Work: Rules for Focused Success in a Distracted World | _Cal Newport_
+* Slow Productivity: The Lost Art of Accomplishment Without Burnout | _Cal Newport_
+* Digital Minimalism: Choosing a Focused Life in a Noisy World | _Cal Newport_
+* Getting Things Done: The Art of Stress-free Productivity | _David Allen_
+* Eat & Run: My Unlikely Journey to Ultramarathon Greatness | _Scott Jurek_
+* The Rise of the Ultra Runners: A Journey to the Edge of Human Endurance | _Adharanand Finn_
+* Born to Run | _Christopher McDougall_
+* Finding Ultra | _Rich Roll_
+* Can't Hurt Me: Master Your Mind and Defy the Odds | _David Goggins_
+* Essentialism: The Disciplined Pursuit of Less | _Greg Mckeown_